By Jennifer McDougall

 Short-Term Health Risks in Daily Alcohol Consumption

-Excessive alcohol use has immediate consequences that raise the risk of a variety of health problems.
+Excessive alcohol use has immediate consequences that raise the risk of various health problems.
 The following are some of the most common side effects of excessive drinking:

 - Accidents, such as car accidents, falls, drownings, and burns.